When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 At its core, sturdy individually wrapped coils provide tailored support by moving independently.

-Trial, Shipping, & Warranty
+Trial, Shipping, and Warranty

-The Helix Kids Mattress ships free to addresses in the contiguous U.S. It includes a 100-night sleep trial, with a mandatory 30-night break-in period before returns are accepted.
+The Helix Kids Mattress ships free to addresses in the contiguous U.S. It includes a 120-night sleep trial, with a mandatory 30-night break-in period before returns are accepted.
 The mattress is also backed by a lifetime limited warranty.

-Most Comfortable
+Most Comfortable Mattress

 Bear Cub

-$452
+Price: $452

-Firm (7)
+Firmness Options: Firm (7)

-120 nights (30-night break-in period)
+Trial Period: 120 nights (30-night break-in period)

-- Who It’s Best for: Toddlers and school-age kids who sleep hot.
+• Who It’s Best For: Toddlers and school-age kids who sleep hot.

-- Feel: A firm (7) design with foam layers that gently conform and respond to movement with a light bounce.
+• Feel: A firm (7) design with foam layers that gently conform and respond to movement with a light bounce.

-- What It’s Made of: Gel-infused memory foam and transitional polyfoam over a pocketed coil support core with perimeter reinforcement.
+• What It’s Made Of: Gel-infused memory foam and transitional polyfoam over a pocketed coil support core with perimeter reinforcement.

-- What We Don’t Like: Kids who prefer a softer feel might need a mattress with more cushioning.
+• What We Don’t Like: Kids who prefer a softer feel might need a mattress with more cushioning.

 Scoring & Reviews